VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 relatively simple, stable, and low volume part of the overall system.
 Therefore, the team decided that we would implement this bounded context using a traditional two-tier, CRUD-style architecture.

+For a discussion about when CRUD-style architecture is, or is not, appropriate see the blog post, [Why CRUD might be what they want, but may not be what they need][crudpost].

 ## Integration between bounded contexts